 - Windows stick in position, open or shut, and are difficult to move.

-What are foundation problems?
+What are Foundation Problems?

-Foundation problems occur when foundation settling becomes extreme.
-In most cases, these foundation issues can lead to a compromise of the building affected.
+Foundation problems occur when its settling becomes extreme.
+In most cases, these foundation problems can lead to a compromise of the building affected.
+Here are eight warning signs of foundation problems:

-- Cabinets and counters separating from the wall.
-When cabinets, walls and other things cease to be level, it may be a sign of foundation issues.
-At first, it may seem that they’ve moved just a bit.
+- Cabinets and counters are separate from the wall.
+When cabinets, walls, and other things cease to be level, it may be a sign of foundation problems.
+At first, it may seem that they’ve moved just a bit, but the gap between your cabinets and the wall expanding further.

 - A damp crawl space in a pier and beam house.
-Typically, when you have a wet crawl space, mold and mildew become a real problem.
+Typically, when you have a wet crawl space, mold, and mildew become a real problem.

 - Floors that are uneven or sagging.
 You could have a serious problem with your foundation if your floors appear to be dipping, bowing, or sagging.
-Floors have a tendency to sag and squeak when foundation issues impact pier and beam foundations.

-- Foundation upheaval.
-This is a serious problem.
-It could eventually cause your home to be unsafe.
+- Foundation upheaval which could eventually cause your home to be unsafe.
 Your home could be experiencing upheaval if its slab foundation has moved in an upward direction.
+Upheaval may be caused by under-slab plumbing leaks, an abundance of moisture under the slab foundation, or stagnant water near the house’s foundation.

 - Fractures such as cracks in walls or floors.
 It’s perfectly okay for the foundation to crack or sink during the initial years after its construction.
 Hairline cracks in the foundation measuring 1/16” are typical.
 However, when cracks in the concrete block walls or in brick exteriors of your basement occur horizontally, it could signal potentially serious foundation damage including settlement cracks.

 By and large, foundation problems should be threatening.
-Foundation related problems are serious and are oftentimes demonstrated by serious warning signs within your home.
+Foundation-related problems are serious and are oftentimes demonstrated by serious warning signs within your home.
 That being said, cracks on the wall’s surface may not automatically mean that there’s a problem with your foundation.

 On the other hand, foundation settling should not be threatening.
-Some settlement is normal.
+Some settlements is normal.
 According to the American Society of Civil Engineers, soil expansion accounts for most settling.
-Generally, the settlement should be minor and not have a big impact on your home’s appearance.
+Generally, the settlement should not have a big impact on your home’s appearance.
+Foundation settling is more common in older homes.
+New homes, especially those in extreme weather conditions or those on sites that were not properly prepared, could also experience settling.

 There are many variables that need to be taken into account when determining the cost of foundation repair.
-As such, quantifying the cost of foundation repair can be daunting.
 Some factors that affect how much you’ll pay for foundation repair include the size of your house, the stability of the soil, the type of foundation, the contractor you choose, and the amount of foundation settlement.
+Other variables that can impact the amount you pay include:

 - Obtaining a local building permit, if required.